 - To provide Quality and Excellence (reflecting on evidence based medicine).

 - To maintain a multi-skilled team approach in delivery primary care services.

-The average pay for GPs working in The Strand Practice in the last financial year was £116,778 before tax and National Insurance.
-This is for 6 full time GPs and 2 locum GP who worked in the practice for more than six months.
+The average pay for GPs working in The Strand Medical Group in the last financial year was £90,131 before tax and National Insurance.
+This is for 4 full time GPs, 1 part time GP and 2 locum GPs who worked in the practice for more than six months.